ParisaMousavi/MobileNet/SaliencyDetection.md

 - **Motion saliency**

 Algorithms in this class typically rely on video or frame-by-frame inputs.
 The motion saliency algorithms process the frames, keeping track of objects that move.
-Objects that
+Objects that move are considered salient.

 - **Objectness**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTQwMjc2ODAsLTE1NTU3MTQyMDcsLT
+eyJoaXN0b3J5IjpbNjY0MDM5NjMxLC0xNTU1NzE0MjA3LC0zND
-M0NjI0NzI3MiwtMTAyOTQ3Nzg2OF19
+YyNDcyNzIsLTEwMjk0Nzc4NjhdfQ==
 -->